-Fintechs ideally live and breathe customer support.
+Fintechs ideally live and breathe fintech customer service.
 Instead of clunky internet banking UIs, fintech often alludes to modern and intuitive interfaces and personalised customer support and experience.

 For a long time, the traditional banking industry has generated lousy press regarding customer support.
 This is because it has primarily been manual and has been driven by inconsistent management.